brousalis/surf-server/README.md

-# CSGO surf server
+### csgo surf server setup

-using ZipCore's [Timer](http://github.com/zipcore/timer). projet is intended for personal use, my personal settings are included.
+using ZipCore's [Timer](http://github.com/zipcore/timer). project is intended for personal use, my personal settings are included.

-use the scripts below to setup a surf server on a linux machine (tested on Ubuntu 14.10).

-if you run into problems, I took some notes on setting up a local surf server manually on Ubuntu 14.10 [here](https://github.com/brousalis/surf-timer/blob/master/SERVER.md)
+> if you run into problems, I took some notes on setting up a local surf server manually on Ubuntu 14.10 [here](https://github.com/brousalis/surf-timer/blob/master/SERVER.md)

 includes: